JaredLBailey/JaredLBailey.github.io/_posts/2024-08-05-Garden_Camera.md

 ![alt text](/img/posts/Bird_3.png "Version 1 Build System")

 The system began with an IR sensor that detected movement, triggering a day and night sensitive camera to capture a photo.
 This image was then sent via API to the cloud, where a custom image classifier determined if the subject was a bird or a squirrel.
 If a squirrel was detected, a response message was sent back to a Raspberry Pi, which activated a relay switch plugged into a wall outlet.
-This powered AA batteries, which we converted to fit a C battery container.
+This powered AA batteries, which we converted to fit into a C battery container.
 The batteries ran a commercially available pest repellent to ward off the squirrels.

 ### Build in Progress <a name="build-in-progress"></a>